 Medicaid planning can help the average senior living in Florida—regardless of their financial situation—to legally restructure and shelter their assets in order to qualify for Medicaid benefits.

 Many complex regulations govern a person’s eligibility for these benefits.
 One rule is that a Medicaid applicant is not eligible to receive Medicaid if his countable assets exceed $2,000.

 This does not mean you must empty your bank account and sell your home in order to qualify for Medicaid benefits.
 In fact, this one requirement has caused many people to mistakenly believe they must liquidate their assets and “spend down” before they can be eligible for Medicaid.

 This is not the case, and is a dangerous misconception.
 It is the failure to engage in Medicaid planning that has impoverished many a Florida spouse or loved one.

 With legal counsel from St. Petersburg Medicaid attorney John Frazier, it may be possible for you to preserve all or a part of your life savings, your home, real estate and other assets, and qualify for Medicaid benefits.

 Do not assume that it is too late!
-Even if you are in a nursing home, our law firm may be able to assist you.
+Even if you are in an assisted living facility or a nursing home, our law firm may be able to assist you.

 For most, trying to make sense of the Medicaid program can be overwhelming.